v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/variables/how-to-speed-up-access-to-an-object-with-a-long-qualification-path.md

     ctrlActv.Show()
     ```

-### Per velocizzare l'accesso a un oggetto con un percorso di qualificazione lungo mediante l'utilizzo di un blocco With...End With
+### <a name="to-speed-up-access-to-a-heavily-qualified-object-by-using-a-withend-with-block"></a>Per velocizzare l'accesso a un oggetto qualificazione utilizzando un With...
+Blocco End With

-1. Inserire il percorso di qualificazione in un'istruzione `With`.
+1. Inserire il percorso di qualificazione in un `With` istruzione.

     ```
     With someForm.ActiveForm.ActiveControl
     ```

-2. Accedere ai membri dell'oggetto all'interno del blocco `With` prima dell'istruzione `End With`.
+2. Accedere ai membri dell'oggetto all'interno di `With` blocco, prima di `End With` istruzione.

     ```
         .Text = "Test"